KaiHe-better/KaiHe-better.github.io/_pages/about.md

 # 💻 Services
 - Journal
    - Associate Editor :
-       IEEE Transactions on Affective Computing （IF:9.6）
+       IEEE Transactions on Affective Computing （IF:9.6）；
-       Health Data Science
+       Health Data Science （IF:4.5, pending）
    - Guest Leading Editor:
        Special Issue on Can AI Care?
 Affective LLMs for the Future of Mental Health of TAC journal.
    - Reviewer (Selected):